Weak Modular Zilber-Pink with Derivatives: Weak Modular Zilber--Pink without derivatives

-\begin{conjecture}[Modular Zilber-Pink] Every algebraic variety $V\subseteq \mathbb{C}^n$ contains only finitely many maximal atypical subvarieties.\footnote{Though this conjecture is normally posed for the field of complex numbers, it also makes sense for an arbitrary algebraically closed field $C$.} \end{conjecture}

-The following weak version of the above conjecture was proved by Pila and Tsimerman in \cite{Pila-Tsim-Ax-j}.
-Their proof uses tools of o-minimality, while the proof that we give below is purely algebraic and is based on Kirby's adaptation of Zilber's proof of weak CIT (see \cite{Kirby-semiab}).
+The following weak version of the Modular Zilber--Pink conjecture was proved by Pila and Tsimerman \cite[Theorem 7.1]{Pila-Tsim-Ax-j}.
+They use tools of o-minimality, while the proof that we give below is purely algebraic and is based on Kirby's adaptation of Zilber's proof of weak CIT (see \cite[Theorem 4.6]{Kirby-semiab}).